wp-plugins/updraftplus/readme.txt

 = Development version (not yet released/supported) =

 * TWEAK: Prevent spurious messages about quota for users who have upgraded their Bitcasa account to infinite storage
+* TWEAK: Dropbox now supports use of WP_PROXY_ settings

 = 1.9.15 - 2014/09/06 =